 the role of AI in finance

-Beyond cost savings, over 70% of financial services executives expect AI will drive revenue growth through personalised products, smarter customer engagement, and faster innovation.
-Generative AI, systems that can create new content in response to prompts, can analyse vast data sets to detect threats and ensure compliance.
-Firms can test offerings quickly while at the same time strengthening risk management and cybersecurity.
+Beyond cost savings, over 70% of financial services executives expect AI in finance will drive revenue growth through personalised products, smarter customer engagement, and faster innovation.
+Generative AI systems, a key advancement in AI financial services, can analyze vast data sets to detect threats and ensure compliance.
+Firms can test offerings quickly while simultaneously strengthening risk management and cybersecurity.

 AI also plays a key role in reaching underserved segments of society for people without credit histories, especially in developing regions.
 AI helps to create financial profiles, giving unreached segments access to loans and other financial products.
 This is opening new opportunities for economic participation and growth.